Tip #1: Mow, rake, prune, repeat

 Last of all, early autumn is the best time to work on your (self-sufficient) kitchen garden with winter vegetables.
 Think about all the hearty winter soups containing onions, broccoli, peas or perhaps broad beans.
 Other season vegetables are lettuce, radishes and kale.

-With the above-mentioned tips, you can be sure that your garden survives winter and comes out beautifully in spring.
-Motivated, but no green thumb yet?
+With the above-mentioned autumn gardening tips, you can be sure that your garden survives winter and comes out beautifully in spring.
+Motivated, but no green thumbs yet?
 Read this article first.